PatelProjects/ProjectEulerAlternateSolutions-with-Explanations/README.md

 # ProjectEulerSolution
-My personal solutions to the problems on the famous website Project Euler.
-Updated weekly in 2019!
+Revised and alternate personal solutions to the problems on the famous website Project Euler.
+Now updated weekly in 2019!